 C1.
-First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in fall 2008.
+First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2011.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution).
 Admitted applicants should include wait-listed students who were subsequently offered admission.

-Total first-time, first-year (freshman) men who applied 2,708 Total first-time, first-year (freshman) women who applied 3,325 Total first time first year (freshman) men who were admitted 556 Total first-time, first-year (freshman) men who were admitted 556 Total first-time, first-year (freshman) women who were admitted 563 Total full-time, first-time, first-year (freshman) men who enrolled 257 Total part-time, first-time, first-year (freshman) men who enrolled 0 Total full-time, first-time, first-year (freshman) women who enrolled 232 Total part-time, first-time, first-year (freshman) women who enrolled 0
+Total first-time, first-year (freshman) men who applied 2,852 Total first-time, first-year (freshman) women who applied 3,702 Total first-time, first-year (freshman) men who were admitted 520 Total first-time, first-year (freshman) men who were admitted 536 Four first time, first year (freshinari) women who were admitted 000 Total full-time, first-time, first-year (freshman) men who enrolled 238 Total part-time, first-time, first-year (freshman) men who enrolled 0 Total full-time, first-time, first-year (freshman) women who enrolled 246 Total part-time, first-time, first-year (freshman) women who enrolled 0